 My undergraduate education (BS, Brain and Cognitive Sciences) was completed at MIT.
 While a member of the MIT community I taught advanced psychology courses to gifted highschool students (MIT ESP), worked as an EMT, and conducted face perception research with the Sinha Lab.

-Besides neuroscience, I'm probably best known for being a contestant on the first season of TBS's King of the Nerds.
+Besides AI and neuroscience, I'm probably best known for being a contestant on the first season of TBS's King of the Nerds.
 It was a great experience and I made many close friends!
 This brief television appearance exposed me to the world of cosplay which has become one of my creative outlets.

 When leisure time is available I enjoy hardware hacking, hiking, and watercolor painting.